MitsCode/AWS_ECommerce_Website/README.md

 Currently working on this project to learn AWS.
 I am building a mock e-commerce website with a serverless back-end.
-The LambdaFunctions.js file contains the functions I implemented on AWS.
+The LambdaFunctions.js file contains the functions I implemented on the AWS back-end.